RhysCAllen/CS50_public/CosmicRayBitFlip.md

 Flask==2.3.2 \
 JavaScript ES7 \
 Python==3.11.4 \
-Ubuntu clang version 14.0.0-1ubuntu1.1
+clang==14.0.0-1ubuntu1.1
 ## HOW TO RUN:
 With a free GitHub.com account, the repo can be cloned and run within a codespace.

-From the codespace terminal, navigate to the `/project` folder and compile the files: \
+From the codespace terminal, navigate to the `/project` folder and compile the files:
 `$ clang -o duckie duckie.c cJSON.c -lm`

 Then, create a shared library file: \
 `$ clang -fPIC -shared -o duckie.so duckie.c cJSON.c`

 Finally, navigate to the `/frontend` folder and run the web app: \
 `$ flask run`

 ## CONTACT ME:
 31254709+RhysCAllen@users.noreply.github.com
 <br>